 This information provides a snapshot of groundwater conditions in the region heading into the summer months.
-The seasonal conditions observed in spring, as reported in this memo, can provide an early indication of where heightened water conservation measures may be needed this summer.
-Watching weather patterns over July and August and how that translates into community water demand and/ or low streamflow, will further inform water service providers and well owners across the region.
+The seasonal conditions observed in spring, as reported in this memo, can provide an indication of where heightened water conservation measures may be needed through the summer.
+Watching weather patterns over July and August and how that translates into community water demand and / or low streamflow, will further inform water service providers and well owners across the region.

-Water purveyors have currently implemented the annual watering restrictions framework to promote conservation.
-This year's reporting will be shared with municipal, improvement district, and small water system staff to provide an outlook for groundwater conditions this coming summer and support their management considerations and communications to customers.
-It is also important to share this information with residents on private wells who play a role in protecting our shared groundwater resources.
+Water purveyors have implemented the annual outdoor water conservation framework to promote water use reduction.
+This year's groundwater reporting will be shared with municipal, improvement district, and small water system staff to provide an outlook for groundwater conditions this coming summer and support their management considerations and communications to customers.